hyperledger/iroha-2-docs/src/guide/advanced/isi.md

 :::

-Refer to one of the language-specific guide to walk you through the process of registering objects in a blockchain:
+Refer to one of the language-specific guides to walk you through the process of registering objects in a blockchain:

 | Language              | Guide                                                                                                                                                                                      |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |